Find Cheap SR-22 Auto Insurance Quotes

 - To drive under the age of 18 without a sponsor.
 In Wisconsin, all drivers under age 18 are required to have a sponsor to obtain a driver's license or instructor's permit.

-Serious driving violations such as DUIs/DWIs, hit and runs or reckless driving can result in revocation or suspension of a driver's license, as well as the need for an occupational license.
+Serious driving violations such as DUIs or DWIs (driving while intoxicated or impaired), hit-and-runs or reckless driving can result in revocation or suspension of a driver's license, as well as the need for an occupational license.